Sacramento Spinal Cord Injury Attorney

-Contact a Spinal Cord Injury Lawyer in Sacramento
+Contact our Sacramento Spinal Cord Injury Lawyer

-The best personal injury attorneys work hard to obtain excellent results for their injured clients to enable them to seek out the resources they need for maximum recovery.
+The best personal injury attorneys work hard to obtain results for their injured clients to enable them to seek out the resources they need for maximum recovery.
 Because damage to the spinal cord can affect so many different functions of the body, this requires rehabilitation facilities and care providers who specialize in spinal cord injury.
 It’s important to hire an attorney with experience handling spinal cord injury cases, who has the understanding and resources to help point the injured client in the right direction.

-Our spinal cord injury attorneys have taken on big corporations, insurance companies and other defendants and held them accountable for both economic and non-economic damages their negligent or careless acts caused.
+Our Sacramento spinal cord injury attorneys have taken on big corporations, insurance companies and other defendants and held them accountable for both economic and non-economic damages their negligent or careless acts caused.
 We have over twenty years of experience representing clients who have been seriously injured, and have obtained numerous jury verdicts and settlements on their behalf.

 Eric Ratinoff has taken part in achieving exceptional results on behalf of spinal cord injury survivors, including: